benkrichman/geocontour/README.md

 - improved pavlidis tracing (capturing inside corners)
 - fast representative tracing [^FRT]

-Options for tuning critera of contours created from tracing input masks
+Tuning of contours created from tracing input masks
 - trace direction
-- selectable and tunable stopping conditions
+- selectable and adjustable stopping conditions
 - automatic or manual selection of starting cell
 - selectable connection type (cell to cell or cell edge to cell center)
 - simplification of output contour (removal of repeating cells)
 - selectable contour closure
-- usable for an associated lat/lon grid or on a non- specified grid
+- usable for an associated lat/lon grid or on a non-specified grid

 Useful contour operators
 - return full search path for a contour trace